jen20/go-event-sourcing-sample/README.md

 Get(id string, a aggregate) error
 ```

-The repository constructor input values is an event store, this handles the reading and writing of events and builds the aggregate based on the events.
+The event repository constructor input values is an event store, this handles the reading and writing of events and builds the aggregate based on the events.

 ```go
 repo := NewRepository(eventStore EventStore) *Repository